EsriDevEvents/arcgis-js-sdk-developing-apps-react-ds-2023/README.md

 - In the project directory, run in the terminal the following command to install the required dependencies:

   npm i

 - To start the development server:

   npm run dev

-- Open a web browser and navigate to 'http:localhost:5173'.
+- Open a web browser and navigate to: http:localhost:5173

 ## Credits: